thinkabouthub/Nugety/README.md

 # Nugety

 Nugety for Microsoft .NET provides support for the **Modular Composition** of both Web and Native applications.
 It employs a Provider Model for the discovery of modules which are then loaded into the Assembly Load Context.
 Nugety is best suited to ASP.NET Core or any application which employs an IoC container such as [Autofac](https://autofac.org), [Castle](http://www.castleproject.org/container/index.html), [Spring.Net](http://www.springframework.net/) or [Unity](http://unity.codeplex.com/).
-An IoC container will allow the modules to interact while still maintaining the all important Seperation of Concerns.
+An IoC container will allow the modules to interact while still maintaining the all important **Seperation of Concerns**.

 ## Build Status
 ![MyGet publish status](https://www.myget.org/BuildSource/Badge/nugety?identifier=751a41fc-bba0-4db0-951c-2633cb3ae9c0)

 # So why use Nugety?

 This question is best answered by the likes of **Martin Fowler** in his blog post [Sacrifical Architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html).
-The most effective way of adhering to these Sacrifical Architecture is through Modular Archtecture.
-Modular architecture encourages the logical seperation of concerns by which functionality can be developed and eventually upgraded or replaced.
+The most effective way of adhering to the principal of Sacrifical Architecture is through Modular Archtecture.
+Modular architecture encourages the logical and physical Seperation of Concerns allowing functionality to be easily upgraded or replaced.

-In comparison to monolithic compositition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is fundamental principal of ASP.NET Core.
+In comparison to monolithic compositition of components and assemblies which is arguably an anti-pattern, Modular design is now actively encouraged by Microsoft and is a fundamental principal of ASP.NET Core.

 ## Get Packages